euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sge/sweep.md

 sweep.report.consensus       # how many transformations reached the best energy
 ```

-Eight independent contraction orders that agree is meaningful evidence; a spread
+Eight distinct transformed contraction orders that agree provide a useful
-that is a sizeable fraction of the energy scale means they do not, and the result
+consistency check; a spread that is a sizeable fraction of the energy scale means
-should not be believed regardless of how good the best energy looks.
+they do not agree and flags transformation-order-sensitive outcomes, which may
+reflect contraction or search error.
+Agreement does not by itself establish overall
+solver convergence or solution quality.

 To record truncation error for a single solve, install a log yourself: